incepter/react-async-states/packages/docs/docs/api/create-source.md

 sidebar_label: Create source
 ---
 # createSource
-`createSource` is an utility provided by the library that creates instances of asynchronous states.
+`createSource` is a utility provided by the library that creates instances of shared states.

 If used at a module level, it will give you a state that is accessible from all over your application.

+If you are curious how it works, you can read [it here](/docs/faq/how-the-library-works#how-source-works-).

 ```typescript
 import {createSource, useAsyncState, useRunAsyncState} from "react-async-states";